 Giles was nominated for Best Sound Designer - Offie Awards 2015 - for his work on Pomona.

-Recent theatre includes: The Curious Incident of the Dog in the Night-Time, The Suicide, The Deep Blue Sea, The Plough and the Stars, Peter Pan, Ugly Lies the Bone, Consent, Angels in America (National Theatre); Travels with My Aunt, Forty Years On (Chichester Festival Theatre); Luna Gale, Rabbit Hole (Hampstead Theatre); The Hook, The Herbal Bed (Royal and Derngate, Northampton); Million Dollar Quartet (Regional Tour); Made in Dagenham (Queen’s Theatre, Hornchurch); Seven Brides for Seven Brothers, (Regent’s
+Recent theatre credits include: The Curious Incident of the Dog in the Night-Time, Mosquitoes, Barber Shop Chronicles, The Deep Blue Sea, The Plough and the Stars, Peter Pan, Ugly Lies the Bone, The Consent, Angels in America, Pinocchio, Network,

 Ellie is delighted to be casting the 2017 season for Theatre by the Lake.
 Other current projects include a new musical about Dusty Springfield for Eleanor Lloyd Productions and the UK tour of Wait Until Dark.